LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

     csharp>

 The ``csharp>`` prompt tells you that the C# interpreter has started and is awaiting input.
-This allows you to create C# variables and execute C# statements without having to write a full program!
+This allows you to create small bits of C# and test them, interactively, without having to write a full program!

-You can enter whole statements, ending with a semicolon.
-Unlike with a program you can just enter an expression (but followed by a semicolon) and the expression gets evaluated and printed on a line of its own.
-We can test out arithmetic, for example.

 Play along with the examples here, entering what comes after the prompt: